mohamdev/Inverse-Optimal-Control-cpp/README.md

 ## Features

 - **IOC:** Automatically determine the cost function weights for a system by observing optimal behavior.
-- **Bayesian Optimization:** Solves IOC by exploring the DOC cost space, in function of costs weights.
+- **Bayesian Optimization:** Solves IOC by approximating DOC cost space through a surrogate model that is function of the costs weights.
 - **Direct Optimal Control (DOC):** Formulates the motion generation through the minimization of a weighted sum of cost functions

 ## Requirements